 Treatment Options: Glasses, Contacts, and Surgery

-Talk with your eye doctor about the best astigmatism treatment for your unique needs.
-Your options range from simple corrective lenses to surgical procedures, with success rates generally exceeding 90% for most treatments.
+Discuss the most suitable astigmatism treatment with your eye doctor based on your individual needs.
+Options range from corrective glasses and contact lenses to surgical procedures, with success rates generally exceeding 90% for most treatments.

 Toric Lenses vs Rigid Gas Permeable Contacts

-Toric contact lenses feature a special weighted design that creates different focusing powers in vertical and horizontal directions.
-Unlike regular contacts, toric lenses have a distinct shape – much like a slice of a donut – precisely addressing your cornea’s irregular curve.
-These lenses include built-in stabilizing features to prevent rotation and stay properly aligned.
+Toric contact lenses are specially designed to correct astigmatism by providing different focusing powers in the vertical and horizontal directions.
+Unlike regular contact lenses, toric lenses have a distinct shape—often compared to a slice of a donut—that precisely addresses the cornea’s irregular curvature.
+They include built-in stabilizing features to prevent rotation and maintain proper alignment on the eye.

-Alternatively, Rigid Gas Permeable (RGP) lenses offer superior vision quality for many astigmatism patients.
-Unlike soft lenses that conform to corneal irregularities, RGP lenses maintain their shape – effectively neutralizing your corneal astigmatism without requiring a specialized toric design.
-The tradeoff?
-These lenses typically require longer adaptation periods and may feel less comfortable initially.
+Rigid Gas Permeable (RGP) lenses, on the other hand, offer superior visual clarity for many people with astigmatism.
+Unlike soft lenses that conform to corneal irregularities, RGP lenses maintain their shape.
+This allows them to effectively neutralize corneal astigmatism without requiring a toric design.
+The trade-off is that RGP lenses usually require a longer adaptation period and may feel less comfortable at first.

 Orthokeratology (Ortho-K) for Temporary Correction